 Since then, cord blood stem cells have been used in more than 40,0001 transplants in the treatment of over 80 life threatening conditions2 and Matthew, now in his thirties, is a father, and leads a healthy, normal life.

-In an industry that is focussed on advancing the future therapeutic potential of cord blood stem cells, taking time to look in the rear-vision mirror is not a regular practice.
+In an industry that is focused on advancing the future therapeutic potential of cord blood stem cells, taking time to look in the rear-vision mirror is not a regular practice.
 Doing so however, provides a window into the encouraging trajectory of this rapidly advancing field.

 For example, in 2005, the industry had surpassed 6,000 cord blood transplants, today we can report over 40,000 transplants.
 Moreover, in the last 10 years alone, the number of treatable conditions using a cord blood stem cell transplant has grown to over 80, up from 33 in 20082.